bwindsor22/DS-II-HW-4/Readme.md

 ```

 # Problem 2: BSTs
 Return the smallest node of a BST.
-(Note that only trees 0, 1, and 2 are BSTs.)
+(Note that under the class `Util`, only trees 0, 1, and 2 are BSTs.)

 # Problem 3: Adding Arguments to Tree Traversals I